Desde Gayola

+Name origin

+In Mexican Spanish, gayola refers to the uppermost section of a theater, where the cheapest tickets are sold and the view is obstructed.
+It is comparable to the English term "the nosebleed section"—seats that are so high and far from the stage that they offer a less-than-ideal experience.

+Interestingly, as Villalobos explains, "La Gayola" was originally the area where theater critics sat to evaluate performances.
+For us, Desde Gayola symbolizes that same critical vantage point—a place from which we analyze and critique political, social, religious, and entertainment realities.

 Format

 The format of the show was inspired by the American TV show Saturday Night Live of NBC.
 The cast includes actors of diverse gender identities.

 Telehit

 The show began airing in November 2001 as a sketch on the Válvula de Escape show, hosted and produced by Horacio Villalobos on Telehit.
 Since February 2002, the show was scheduled for the Friday at 3:00 pm slot.

 In its firsts seasons, from 2002 to 2003, the show had a more modest list of characters, highlighting the transgender actress Alejandra Bogue, transgender actress Daniel Vives "Ego", Dario T. Pie and Francis García, as well Villalobos himself.
 Since 2003, more actors began to be integrated into more sketches, highlighting Carlos Rangel "La Maniguis", Gerardo Gallardo, Javier Yepes, Mauricio Barcelata, Miguel Romero and others.